North India: Indo-Muslim era

 After the 10th century, Muslim Central Asian nomadic clans, using swift-horse cavalry and raising vast armies united by ethnicity and religion, repeatedly overran South Asia's north-western plains.
 A general Qutub-ud-din Aibak declared his independence and established the Sultanate of Delhi in 1206.
 The sultanate was to control much of North India and to make many forays into South India.
 Although at first disruptive for the Indian elites, the sultanate largely left its vast non-Muslim subject population to its own laws and customs.
 By repeatedly repulsing Mongol raiders in the 13th century, the sultanate saved India from the devastation visited on West and Central Asia, setting the scene for centuries of migration of fleeing soldiers, learned men, mystics, traders, artists, and artisans from that region into the subcontinent, thereby creating a syncretic Indo-Islamic culture in the north.

 The three Battles of Panipat fought in 1526, 1556, and 1761 were pivotal in shaping the political landscape of North India.

 In the early 16th century, northern India, then under mainly Muslim rulers, fell again to the superior mobility and firepower of a new generation of Central Asian warriors.
 A Turco-Mongol emir, Zahir-ud-din Mohammad "Babur", after defeating the Delhi Sultanate, upgraded himself from Emir and proclaimed himself as the Padishah of Hindustan.
 His successors were called Mughals or Moguls by European historians owing to the dynasty's Mongol origins.
 They did not stamp out the local societies it came to rule.
 Instead, it balanced and pacified them through new administrative practices and diverse and inclusive ruling elites, leading to more systematic, centralised, and uniform rule.
 Eschewing tribal bonds and Islamic identity, especially under Akbar, the Mughals united their far-flung realms through loyalty, expressed through a Persianised culture, to an emperor who had near-divine status.

 The State's economic policies, deriving most revenues from agriculture and mandating that taxes be paid in the well-regulated silver currency, caused peasants and artisans to enter larger markets.
 The relative peace maintained by the empire during much of the 17th century was a factor in the economic expansion of the region, resulting in greater patronage of painting, literary forms, textiles, and architecture.
-During this time, religious movements such as Sikhism grew in strength in Punjab, particularly under later Gurus, who adopted a militarized posture in response to growing Mughal intolerance.
+During this time, religious movements such as Sikhism grew in strength in Punjab, particularly under later Gurus, who adopted a militarised posture in response to growing Mughal intolerance.